klimby/klimby/README.md

 ## Last projects

+# Complex of means of automation of personnel management Planning of shifts of the dispatcher staff of the ATC units and the air traffic control center

+The complex is designed to automate the planning and scheduling processes for planning dispatcher shifts of ATS units and ATM DCs.

+**Technology Stack:** PHP(Laravel Framework), Node.js, Go, Python, Angular, PostgreSQL, Redis, Docker

+*In production since 2021*

 ### Human Resource Management System (HRMS)

 > Purpose and basic functions of HRMS is to allow Air Traffic Control (ATC) Unit Managerial staff